How Does Fake Door Testing Work? Benefits & Risks for Researchers

 The quantitative data and qualitative responses you receive from your fake doors will be crucial to informing your new product or feature build.

-Note: Whether this is an in-product test or something you’re running externally, make a decision on whether it’s worth it as a validation method.
+Whether this is an in-product test or something you’re running externally, make a decision on whether it’s worth it as a validation method.
 If the negative feedback outweighs the positive, you’ll need to either reassess your fake door test or consider scrapping it from your lean development process altogether.

 You've created a fake door test.
 What's next? #